 Can babies get cold sores?

 Yes, babies can get cold sores, and it can put them at high risk of getting sick.
 If an adult has a cold sore, they should never kiss a baby to avoid passing it on.

 Read more from here: https://www.healthline.com/health/parenting/babies-and-cold-sores#1

 Why do people get mouth ulcers and sore tongues?

 Those who have mouth ulcers and sore tongues may have a few things to blame.
-Incidentally, these can develop as a result of a compromised immune system, stress, or a serious deficiency in vitamins.
+Incidentally, these can develop as a result of a compromised immune system, stress, or a severe deficiency of vitamins.

 Should I have dental treatment while I have a cold sore?

-If your cold sore is active ( you just got it or just noticing first symptoms,) you should wait a few days before seeing a dentist.
+If your cold sore is active (you just got it or are just noticing the first symptoms,), you should wait a few days before seeing a dentist.

 Nebraska Family Dentistry has multiple locations!